-Scenario A4-A6 were eliminated as potential plan scenarios.
-Scenario A4 had the longest lead time due to the new source and water treatments works required at Lough Neagh.
-The most costly scenario was Scenario A5 which included the new groundwater sources in Fermanagh.
-Scenario A6, despite also being a pipeline option similar to Scenarios A1 and A3 has a higher environmental risk due to a higher carbon costs/footprint.
-The rationale for eliminating these options is discussed in more detail in Section 13.6.4.
+- A4 had the longest lead time due to the new source and water treatments works required at Lough Neagh. - A5 was the most costly and included new groundwater sources in Fermanagh. - A6, despite also being a pipeline option similar to Scenarios A1 and A3 has a higher environmental risk due to a higher carbon costs/footprint.

+The rationale for eliminating these Plan Alternatives is discussed in more detail in Section 13.6.4.